03, September 2021

 - Evaluation- Ability to conclude something after thoughtful analysis of given variables

 The educators must ensure that the students participate in various activities in all the subject areas; in case the student falters anywhere the teacher should guide him/her accordingly.
-The learning objectives can only be achieved through active engagement from the students combined with productive feedback and guidance from the teachers; this is where the importance of continuous and comprehensive evaluation lies.
+The learning objectives can only be achieved through online assessment and active engagement from the students combined with productive feedback and guidance from the teachers; this is where the importance of continuous and comprehensive evaluation lies.

 B) Co-scholastic Assessment